Weekly newsletters are distributed by email to all parishioners who are registered on the parish database and have consented to be contacted.

-They can also be viewed or downloaded on this site by following the link.
+Weekly newsletters can also be viewed or downloaded from this site by following the link.

-Parishioners are kindly asked to register with the parish on this online GDPR (2018) compliant Database.
-In this way we will know that you are part of our parish community.
-We will also be able to communicate with you and to provide pastoral support if necessary.
-Whether you are a new parishioner or have been with us for many years please complete the form either online or in hard copy.
+Parishioners are kindly asked to register on the parish (GDPR compliant) database, so we know that you are part of our parish community.
+Registration enables us to communicate with you and provide pastoral support if necessary.
+Whether you are a new parishioner or have been with us for many years, please complete the form either online here, or in hard copy.
 You can collect a hard-copy form at the back of the church and hand it in to the parish office.

 Please read the A&B diocese Privacy Notice and Consent Form available under the ‘Info & Admin’ tab before you start the registration process.
 Please fill in and sign the consent form and hand it in to the Parish Office.